 The Woodland Tree Foundation

-David Wilkinson, president of the WTF, local Woodland historian and author of “Gertrude’s Oaks”, will talk about WTF’s extensive and innovative efforts to combine tree planting and preservation, and canopy coverage, with increased community resilience and equity.
+David Wilkinson, president of the WTF, local Woodland historian and author of “Gertrude’s Oaks”, and Mark Aulman, Secretary of the WTF and Yolo County Climate Action Commission Member, will talk about WTF’s extensive and innovative efforts to combine tree planting and preservation, and canopy coverage, with increased community resilience and equity.

 Discussion and questions will follow the presentations.